inespajot/image-storage/README.md

-# Private Image Vault
+# Private Image Storage App

-A small full-stack image storage web app built with Next.js and Supabase.
-Users can create accounts, log in, upload images, and view only the images that belong to their own account.
-The goal is to demonstrate a clean authentication and data-isolation flow, where each user’s uploaded images are kept private from every other user.
+A full-stack image storage app built with Next.js and Supabase.
+Users sign up, log in, and upload images that only they can see — the project is a demonstration of clean authentication and data isolation, where every user's uploads are kept private from everyone else.

 ## Live Demo

-Deployed on Vercel:

 ```txt
 https://image-storage-delta.vercel.app